 This support is available to all contractors as PSNC has agreed to use their licence to provide access to the Quality Payments Scheme framework and asthma referrals service on PharmOutcomes.

-Contractors who own multiple pharmacies can view the progress that each of their pharmacies are making to achieving the Quality Payments criteria by using their PharmOutcomes head office/administrator viewer login.
+Contractors who own multiple pharmacies can view the progress that each of their pharmacies are making to achieving the gateway and quality criteria by using their PharmOutcomes head office/administrator viewer login.

-LPCs are able to view the progress contractors are making on to achieving the Quality Payment criteria, which may help identify additional support that contractors require by using their LPC viewer login.
+LPCs are able to view the progress contractors are making on to achieving the gateway and quality criteria, which may help identify additional support that contractors require by using their LPC viewer login.

 Quality Payments Scheme framework

-A Quality Payments Scheme framework has been created on PharmOutcomes, which will allow contractors to track their progress with achieving the quality payments criteria.
+A Quality Payments Scheme framework has been created on PharmOutcomes, which will allow contractors to track their progress with achieving the gateway and quality criteria criteria.
 The assessment also contains links to the PSNC website to provide contractors with additional information on each criterion and links to other PharmOutcomes services to assist contractors with collating evidence.